Access files or job ClassAd from an executing job

 - fetch RemoteFileName LocalFileName

-Copy the RemoteFileName from the submit machine to the execute machine, naming it LocalFileName.
+Copy the RemoteFileName from the access point to the execute machine, naming it LocalFileName.

 - put [-mode mode] [-perm UnixPerm] LocalFileName RemoteFileName